Canada-El Salvador relations

 Bilateral relations

-El Salvador and Canada established diplomatic relations in 1961.
-Canada’s contribution to the peace process ending the 1980-1992 civil war, and the successful integration in Canada of Salvadoran refugees have contributed to the positive bilateral relationship.
+Canada and El Salvador established diplomatic relations in 1961.
+Canada’s contributions to the peace process ending the 1980 to 1992 civil war, and the successful integration in Canada of Salvadoran refugees, have contributed to the positive bilateral relationship.
 The Salvadoran diaspora in Canada is one of the largest from Latin America.
-Canada’s engagement with El Salvador is rooted in support for human rights, gender equality, democracy, and socio-economic development.
+Canada’s engagement with El Salvador is rooted in support for human rights, empowerment of women and girls, democracy, migration, rule of law and sustainable economic development.

 Trade relations